yiwenwang-ms/microsoft-graph-docs/concepts/application-provisioning-configure-api.md

 }
 ```

-### Create an instance of the application in your tenant
+## Step 2: Create an instance of the gallery application in your tenant

-Using the **id** value that you recorded for the application template, create an instance of the application *and* service principal in your tenant.
+Using the **id** value that you recorded for the application template from Step 1, create an instance of the application *and* service principal in your tenant.
 Record the value of the **id** property for the service principal to use later in this tutorial.

-#### Request
+### Request

 ```http
 POST https://graph.microsoft.com/v1.0/applicationTemplates/21ed01d2-ec13-4e9e-86c1-cd546719ebc4/instantiate